nginx-architects/agility2022-apigw-nic/modules/module5/readme.md

 ![Invalid Response](media/invalid-response.png)

-You should have received a 403 Unauthorized response with a response body containing a Support ID in JSON format.
+You should have received a 403 Forbidden response with a response body containing a Support ID in JSON format.
 This is the standard NAP response body.
 The Support ID can be used to find the policy that was violated in the NAP logs.

 Finally, select the "Colors XSS API Call" in Postman.
 Note the request URL.
 This request sends what looks like a Cross Site Scripting attack.
 This is one of the standard OWASP Top 10 attacks against web applications.
 It is one of the policies that you enabled with the NGINX Base Template we saw referenced in the APPolicy manifest.
 You should see the same type of response as with the Invalid POST in the previous step.